MSc Management (International Business)Find a programme

-You will start by studying management theory across a range of core disciplines, including Finance and Accounting, Organisational Behaviour and Strategic Management.
-In term two you will gain a deeper insight in international business by studying two units that are core to this specialism: International Business and Strategic Human Resource Management.
+You will start by studying management theory across a range of core disciplines, including finance and accounting, organisational behaviour and strategic management.
+In term two you will gain a deeper understanding of international business by studying two units that are core to this specialism.
 Finally, in the summer term the dissertation provides an opportunity for independent research focused on international business and management.

 Our programme is designed for graduates of any discipline who aspire to a career in international business and management.
-You do not require any prior academic or practical experience in business or management but you need to have an international outlook and a genuine interest in developing innovative and creative solutions to business problems with a global perspective.
+You do not need any prior academic or practical experience in business or management, but you should have an international outlook and a genuine interest in developing innovative and creative solutions to business problems with a global perspective.

-You will be part of a dynamic and diverse body of staff and students at the School of Economics, Finance and Management and will be taught by experts, many of whom are actively engaged in conducting pioneering research at international level.
-Our school was ranked sixth in the UK for its research impact, reflecting the quality and contribution our research plays in shaping policy and practice in the UK, Europe and globally.
+You will be part of a dynamic and diverse body of staff and students in Bristol, and be taught by experienced academics.
+Many staff within our School of Economics, Finance and Management are actively engaged in conducting pioneering research at international level, and our school was ranked sixth in the UK for its research impact (REF 2014), reflecting the quality and contribution our research plays in shaping policy and practice in the UK, Europe and globally.